theochem/horton/doc/contact_information.rst

 <https://groups.google.com/forum/#!forum/horton-discuss>`_.

-Alternatively, you may directly contact the authors of a specific part of Horton.
+Alternatively, you may directly contact the authors of a specific part of HORTON.
 (E-mail addresses can be found in the `git revision history
 <https://github.com/theochem/horton>`_.)

 You may also send general inquiries to: